 The adopted budget funds all debt obligation payments.
-Budgets displayed in Program VI include amounts for annual payments on the County's refunded debt financing of the Juvenile Justice Center, Manchester parking facilities, and debt financing of infrastructure improvements in the County's Assessment Districts, Community Facilities Districts and the Orange County Development Agency.
+Budgets displayed in Program VI include amounts for annual payments on the County's refunded debt financing of the Juvenile Justice Center, Manchester parking facilities, and debt financing of infrastructure improvements in the County's Assessment Districts and Community Facilities Districts.
 Although the County's former Pension Obligation Bonds were economically defeased, this budget reflects the payments made by the trustee from escrow.
 This program also includes the debt associated with the County's Teeter program.
-Debt related to specific operations such as John Wayne Airport and Integrated Waste Management is included in Program III where the operational budgets for those operations are also found.
+Debt related to specific operations such as John Wayne Airport and OC Waste & Recycling are included in Program III where the operational budgets for those operations are also found.
 Based on the County's Strategic Financial Plan and at current funding levels, the County is able to fulfill these debt obligations and sustain current and future services and operations.

 Cash Flow Management

-The County issued short term taxable Pension Obligation Bonds to prepay, at a discount, the County's 2012-13 pension obligation.
-The bonds were issued on January 18, 2012 in the amount of $230 million at rates ranging from .75% to .95%.
+The County did not issue Tax and Revenue Anticipation Notes (TRANs) in FY 2012-13 and will continue to monitor cash flow needs in FY 2013-14.
+The County issued short term taxable Pension Obligation Bonds to prepay, at a discount, a portion of the County's 2013-14 pension obligation.
+The bonds were issued on January 14, 2013 in the amount of $268 million at rates ranging from .58% to .76%.

 V. NEXT STEPS